top of page

 After completing their homework, children can play in the Play room with loads of (donated) toys, or outside in the playground or our mini soccer field.

-Courts, outdoor games and our little garden
+Outdoor games and our little vegetable garden

 We have a synthetic turf field where children have fun playing their favorite sports, such as soccer and volleyball.
-We also have a playground with slides and swings so our little ones can have a blast once they've finished their homework!
-We also have a small garden for everyone to take care of.
+We also have a playground with slides and ropes so our little ones can have a blast once they've finished their homework!
+We also have a small vegetable garden for everyone to take care of.

 Play Room and Dining Room